 There is significant variation in the reporting of incidences of anaphylactic reactions during surgery.
-This is due to the difficulty in reporting the total number of cases undergoing anesthesia as well as to the difficulties in diagnosing anesthesia-related anaphylaxis.
-The incidence rate is reported to vary between 1 in 4,000 to 1 in 20,000 cases, with more adult women than men being affected.
+This variation is due to the difficulty in reporting the total number of cases undergoing anesthesia as well as to the difficulties in diagnosing anesthesia-related anaphylaxis.
+The incidence rate is reported to vary from 1 in 4,000 to 1 in 20,000 cases, with more women than men affected.

 Anaphylactoid reactions, though identical to anaphylaxis, are not IgE dependent.
 They occur due to the non-immune mediated release of inflammatory mediators from the mast cells or basophils, or due to complement activation.

-Histamine, or a complement/bradykinin cascade, is initiated with the activation of tyrosine kinase and the influx of calcium into the mast cells and basophils, irrespective of the initial antigen.
+Histamine, or a complement/bradykinin cascade, is initiated with the activation of tyrosine kinase and the influx of calcium into the mast cells and basophils, regardless of the initial antigen.
 This leads to the release of histamine, tryptase, chymase, carboxypeptidase A3, and proteoglycans.
-In addition, there is activation of COXs, lipoxygenases, and phospholipase A2, and the release of prostaglandins, leukotrienes, and platelet-activating factor.
-Other cytokines such as IL-6, Il-33 and TNF-alpha are also released.
+In addition, there is activation of COXs, lipoxygenases, and phospholipase A2 and the release of prostaglandins, leukotrienes, and platelet-activating factor.
+Other cytokines, such as IL-6, Il-33, and TNF-alpha, are also released.

-- Dose-dependent reactions related to the drug’s pharmacological properties or related to the drug’s metabolites; or
+- Dose-dependent reactions related to the drug’s pharmacological properties or related to the drug’s metabolites

 - Latex: Polypeptides in latex are known to cause a direct IgE-mediated response, especially in susceptible individuals such as those with spina bifida, congenital genitourinary anomalies, or spinal cord injuries.